-You can pick up a cheap mouth guard for a couple of quid in any good sports shop, this will do to get you started, but the cheaper guards can be difficult to get a good fit and you’ll be constantly taking it out to speak.
-If you can invest a little more you’ll find the fit more comfortable.
+You can pick up a cheap mouth guard in any good sports shop.
+This will do to get you started, but the cheaper guards can be difficult to get a good fit and you’ll be constantly taking it out to speak.
+If you can invest a little more, you’ll find the fit more comfortable.

-The Protech Dent mouthguard is one of the more expensive ones you can buy but it will give you a better fit, allows you to speak and a lot of the Wenches have one.
+The Sisu mouthguard is one of the more expensive ones you can buy but it will give you a better fit, allows you to speak and a lot of the Wenches have one.

-These don’t have to be expensive you can pick up a decent enough pair of elbow pads for around 12 – 15 quid.
-They should be snug on your elbow but not so tight they cut of the blood supply to your hands!!
+You can pick up a decent enough pair of elbow pads for around £12-15.
+They should be snug on your elbow but not so tight they cut of the blood supply to your hands!

-It’s important to invest in a fairly decent pair of wrist guards, you’ll be surprised how many times they save you from breaking your wrists, especially in the first few weeks of freshmeat, and again these can range from £10-20.
+It’s important to invest in a fairly decent pair of wrist guards, you’ll be surprised how many times they save you from breaking your wrists, especially in the first few weeks of training, and these can range from £10-20.
 DO NOT buy Anarchy Bulletproof Ramp Gloves, these wrist guards are not protective enough and are just meant for recreational skating.

 You’ll be spending a fair amount of your time on your knees in roller derby.
-Your coaches will drill you on landing safely on your knees and it will be your most common floor-body impact zone, so a good pair of kneepads will be a good investment for the future.
+Your coaches will drill you on landing safely on your knees and it will be your most common floor-body impact zone, so a good pair of knee pads will be a good investment for the future.

-Prices range from 20 – 60 quid depending on which make you go for, obviously the dearer the pads the more protection they will give you, but you will be fine spending 20quid on a pair of pads, just try before you buy and please don’t buy the pads you get in a pack for recreational skating, your knees will suffer for it, and you’ll soon be replacing them.
+Prices range from £20-60 depending on upon make.
+The dearer the pads, the more protection they will give you, but you will be fine spending £20 on a pair of pads, just try before you buy and please don’t buy the pads you get in a pack for recreational skating, your knees will suffer for it, and you’ll soon be replacing them.

 Anarchy knee pads are pretty good as a starter knee pad and 187 Killer Knee Pads & Smith Scabs are the top end knee pads, to which most Wenches upgrade.

 We could go on forever about the different type of skates and skate setups.
 When you first start skating it’s a minefield.
 Do you go for a vinyl boot or leather?
 What plates should you decide on Nylon or Alloy, 45deg or 15 deg?
 Then there are the wheels, hard, soft, indoor or outdoor?

-Everyone will have a preferred skate set-up and when your first starting out, you have no idea what set up is going to suit you.
+Everyone will have a preferred skate set-up and when you’re first starting out, you have no idea what set up is going to suit you.

 Well don’t panic!